| INTRODUCTION TO EQUINE DENTISTRY - PROGRAM DESCRIPTION

 training to become very proficient in equine dentistry.

-This program is designed to provide the student an opportunity to acquire the knowledge needed to pass
+| Skull showing depth of molars. | This program is designed to provide the student an opportunity to acquire the knowledge needed to pass

 an Equine Dental Technician Certification Written Exam (see the IAED,